nschloe/nschloe.github.io/_posts/2021-10-15-tau-the-better-pi.md

 under the condition that half of the diameter be one_, he gives the result in decimal digits:

-> We put the digits from left to right onto a half-verse, to get a verse:
+> We have arranged these figures from left to right into a half-verse to form a verse:
 >
 > > wa baḥǧā ḥahǧi ṣaz a za ṭah ḥawahu
 > >